Feeding Florida | Florida's Food Bank Network

 • Use a meal planning calendar and keep track of your spending.
 A handful of our students mentioned how much they enjoy using their calendars.
 It keeps them accountable, and it is helpful to see what they're lacking in their meal plans.

 • For stretching my meal, and dollars, I always have different spices and herbs in my cabinet because I know the power of seasoning.
 I believe that just adding a few spices can bring out so many different flavors and make eating healthy fun and delicious.
-My favorite ones I like to use are salt, pepper, garlic powder, and turmeric.
-(You can also use lime juice instead of salt to make it healthier)
+My favorite ones I like to use are pepper, garlic powder, and turmeric.
+(You can use lime juice instead of salt to make it healthier.)

 • Base foods can be seasoned differently to add variety and stretch your budget.
 Growing up, our base food was white rice and beans.
 My family always used ground provisions (potatoes, yams, yucca, etc.) and/or rice as the base for all our meals.
 As I have gotten older, the base of my meals has changed a lot, but lately, I have been using a lot of sweet potatoes.
 Now I do my best to vary what I eat.